HANDBOOKJOHNSON ELEMENTARY SCHOOL

 - On the street;

 The McKinney-Vento Homeless Education Assistance Act will provide you with certain rights.
 Your children have the right to attend school.
 They have the right to continue in the school last attended before becoming homeless.
 Your children may enroll in a school without a permanent address, school records, or immunization records in hand.
 The school will provide you with assistance in obtaining the proper documentation and your children will receive the same special programs and services provided to all other children.
-For more information, please contact Kay Boan, Federal Programs Coordinator, at 591-2802.
+For more information, please contact the FSSD Federal Programs Coordinator at 615-794-6624.

 Right to Review Teacher Qualifications